ydoh2016/WSYNC-Web/FEATURES.md

-# New Features Guide
+# W Sync - New Features Guide

-This document describes the newly added features to the Audio Subtitle Viewer.
+This document describes the newly added features to W Sync (WAV Audio & Subtitle Synchronizer).

 ## 1. Favicon 🎨